intrahealth/synthea-hiv/README.md

 # same as intrahealth/synthea-hiv:pop100
 ```

-There is also an image with 1000 patients, use:
+There is also an image with 1000, 10000, 100000 and 1 million patients, for example:
 ```
 docker run intrahealth/synthea-hiv:pop1000
 ```